slatedocs/slate/source/includes/_changelog.md

 This section lists new versions and the changes made in those versions.
 Review these changes to decide whether you need to upgrade to the new version.
 Note that only backward incompatible changes are shown.
 See the [Versioning](#versioning) section for more information on how to upgrade to a new version.

+v3 - September 2016

+* _collection_request_ field on Collection object now contains a JSON representation of the Collection Request, not the ID

 v2 - February 2016

 * _Accounts_ API to get balances of organization's accounts.